anuragkar09/anuragkar09.github.io/_pages/about.md

 I'm interested in working at the intersection of computer architecture and hardware security, specifically in the area of side-channel attacks and defenses as well as memory safety.
 My recent work involves mitigating timing based side-channel attacks on the interconnect using a randomization based system-level approach.
 This paper is currently under submission at a conference awaiting reviews.
 I am currently also looking into GPU accelerated RowHammer attacks and their defenses, as well as potential defenses for PACMAN-style speculative execution attacks.

-### More About Me

-I previously worked for ARM as a CPU Verification Engineer and got to work closely with the ARM ISA.
-I ran RIS tools on FPGA platform and verified the behaviour of ARM's latest CPU cores.
-I also worked for Intel in their Thunderbolt Team and was part of one of the first teams in the world to work on USB 4.0.
-I had an opportunity to travel to the USA to witness and be part of the birth of Intel's (at the time) latest SoC Platform.
-I graduated from the Indian Institute of Technology, Kharagpur (IIT-KGP) with a dual degree B.Tech and M.Tech degree in EECE in 2018.

-I have had a lot of hobbies over the years, which I keep dropping and picking up.
-I play the guitar, write short stories, make funny comics, run and play video games.
-I'm happy to discuss any of these things over a hot cup of coffee (which I'm also addicted to).

 ### News

 <style>